apache/trafficcontrol/docs/source/api/profiles_id.rst

 ``PUT``
 =======
-Replaces the specified profile with the one in the response payload
+Replaces the specified :term:`Profile` with the one in the request payload

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"